TeaChocoOfficial/react-choco-ui/lib/README.md

 # @teachoco-official/react-choco-ui

-A React component library for building modern UI, inspired by Tailwind.
+A React component library for building modern UI, inspired by @emotion/styled.

 ## Status